himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 ### Vars

-First, lets define default values for the variables we will use in tasks and template file:
+First, lets define default values for the variables we will use in tasks and template files:

 ```yaml
 user: "{{ ansible_user_id }}"  # User to run as